Cashmere kimono: the new cozy piece for winter

 -

-It's the perfect material for a garment that will last a long time.
+It's the perfect material for a garment that's worn for extended periods.

 How to wear a cashmere kimono this winter?
 (3 moments)

-Put it on over pyjamas or a light outfit.
+Slip it on over pajamas or a light outfit.

-It heats up instantly — without the latency time of a thick sweater — and creates a smooth transition into the day.
+It warms you instantly—without the lag time of a thick sweater—and creates a gentle transition into the day.

-It's one of the favorite uses: that moment when you change, when you breathe, when you finally return home.
+This is one of the favorite uses: that moment when you change, when you breathe, when you finally enter your home.

-A cashmere kimono replaces the sweatshirt, jacket, and cardigan.
+A cashmere kimono replaces a sweatshirt, a jacket, a cardigan.

-It becomes a soothing gesture to facilitate the transition.
+It becomes a soothing gesture to make the transition.

 3. The evening ritual